w3c/webrtc-rtptransport/explainer.md

 ## Key use-cases

-WebRTC-RtpTransport can be used to implement the following use cases:
+RTCTransport can be used to implement the following use cases:

 - [Use Case 1](https://github.com/w3c/webrtc-rtptransport/blob/main/explainer-use-case-1.md): Custom Packetization
 - [Use Case 2](https://github.com/w3c/webrtc-rtptransport/blob/main/explainer-use-case-2.md): Custom Congestion Control

-WebRTC-RtpTransport enables these use cases by enabling applications to:
+RTCTransport enables these use cases by enabling applications to:

 - Encode with a custom (WASM) codec, packetize and send
-- Obtain frames from Encoded Transform API, packetize and send
-- Obtain frames from Encoded Transform API, apply custom FEC, and send
-- Observe incoming NACKs and resend with custom RTX behavior
-- Observe incoming packets and customize when NACKs are sent
+- Observe packets and customize when NACKs are sent and when to resend with custom RTX behavior
 - Receive packets using a custom jitter buffer implementation
 - Use WebCodecs for encode or decode, implement packetization/depacketization and a custom jitter buffer
-- Receive packets, depacketize and inject into Encoded Transform (requires a constructor for EncodedAudioFrame/EncodedVideoFrame)
 - Observe incoming feedback and/or estimations from built-in congestion control and implement custom rate control (as long as the sending rate is lower than the bandwidth estimate provided by built-in congestion control)
-- Obtain frames from Encoded Transform API, packetize, attach custom metadata, and send
-- Obtain a bandwidth estimate from RtpTransport, do bitrate allocation, and set bitrates of RtpSenders
+- Obtain a bandwidth estimate from RTCTransport, do bitrate allocation, and set bitrates of encoders
-- Forward RTP/RTCP packets from one PeerConnection to another, with full control over the entire packet (modulo SRTP/CC exceptions)
+- Forward packets from one RTCTransport to another, with full control over the entire packet (modulo encryption/CC exceptions)

-## Alternative designs considered